ryandagley/ryandagley/README.md

 - 👋 Hi, I’m @ryandagley
-- 👀 I’m interested in building cool solutions on AWS.
+- 👀 I’m interested in building cool solutions on AWS and working with AI.
 - I write a ton of SQL at work and I'm looking to expand my knowledge.
 - Welcome to my codes.
 - Challenging myself to Commit 100 days in a row (some code, some other exploration).
 [![GitHub Streak](https://streak-stats.demolab.com/?user=ryandagley)](https://git.io/streak-stats)

 Things I'm studying this week:
-1. Next.js
+1. CDK
-2. CDK
+2. Headless Wordpress

 <!---
 ryandagley/ryandagley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 <details>
-   <summary>Days 1-7 of 100</summary>
+   <summary> <strong> Week 1: </strong> Days 1-7 of 100</summary>

 * Day 1: Wrote an OpenAI API connector.
 * Day 2: Wrote an outline for OpenAI text summarization script.
 Added some SQL for writing a table with dummy data.